pm4py.discovery.discover_performance_dfg#

 pm4py.discovery.discover_performance_dfg(log: EventLog | DataFrame, business_hours: bool = False, business_hour_slots=[(25200, 61200), (111600, 147600), (198000, 234000), (284400, 320400), (370800, 406800)], workcalendar=None, activity_key: str = 'concept:name', timestamp_key: str = 'time:timestamp', case_id_key: str = 'case:concept:name') Tuple[dict, dict, dict][source]#

-Discovers a performance directly-follows graph from an event log.
+Discovers a Performance Directly-Follows Graph from an event log.

 Parameters:

-• business_hour_slots – work schedule of the company, provided as a list of tuples where each tuple represents one time slot of business hours.
-One slot i.e. one tuple consists of one start and one end time given in seconds since week start, e.g. [(7 * 60 * 60, 17 * 60 * 60), ((24 + 7) * 60 * 60, (24 + 12) * 60 * 60), ((24 + 13) * 60 * 60, (24 + 17) * 60 * 60),] meaning that business hours are Mondays 07:00 - 17:00 and Tuesdays 07:00 - 12:00 and 13:00 - 17:00
+(7 * 60 * 60, 17 * 60 * 60), # Monday 07:00 - 17:00 ((24 + 7) * 60 * 60, (24 + 12) * 60 * 60), # Tuesday 07:00 - 12:00 ((24 + 13) * 60 * 60, (24 + 17) * 60 * 60) # Tuesday 13:00 - 17:00

-• case_id_key (str) – attribute to be used as case identifier
+• case_id_key (str) – Attribute to be used as case identifier (default: “case:concept:name”).

 Return type: